Causes of Seizures: An Overview

 In about half of all seizure cases, the cause is not known.

-Seizures may be caused by an imbalance of body fluids or chemicals, such as low blood sugar in diabetics or by alcohol or drug withdrawal.
+Seizures may be caused by an imbalance of body fluids or chemicals, such as low blood sugar in people with diabetes, or by alcohol or drug withdrawal.